 When you migrate your application to the cloud, you could be subject to data-protection regulations such as HIPAA, PCI, and GDPR.
 Datadog Cloud Security Posture Management (CSPM) helps you track the compliance posture of your cloud environment to ensure that your application meets the applicable regulations.
 CSPM provides out-of-the-box rules that are automatically enabled to continuously evaluate your cloud environment against compliance standards and industry benchmarks.
 For example, if you’re migrating to Azure Kubernetes Service, Datadog provides a built-in rule to help you confirm that RBAC is enabled at all times.

-As you shift traffic to your cloud environment, Datadog Security Monitoring can help you spot security threats by automatically analyzing application and infrastructure logs in real time.
-Security Monitoring provides threat detection rules so you can get started quickly.
+As you shift traffic to your cloud environment, Datadog Cloud SIEM can help you spot security threats by automatically analyzing application and infrastructure logs in real time.
+Cloud SIEM provides threat detection rules so you can get started quickly.
 You can also create custom rules to watch for specific security concerns.

 Once you’ve created your cloud environment and deployed your application there, you can use Synthetic Monitoring to automatically test the availability of your API endpoints and key user workflows within your application.
 It can simulate user journeys—even ones that include multi-factor authentication—and execute simple or multistep API tests to help you proactively identify issues before your users do.